versatiles-org/versatiles-documentation/compendium/specification_container.md

 - **Compression:** Brotli.
 - **Function:** Provides a directory for locating [Blocks](#33-blocks) within the container file.
-- Empty Blocks are not stored.
+- Empty Blocks are not saved.
 - Each 33-byte entry within the Block Index is structured as follows:

 |    Offset | Length | Type | Description                             |